 Since then, she’s gotten even more creative with her projects.

-When we chatted, Hicks had just finished recreating the metallic gown modelled by Nicole Kidman at the Balenciaga autumn 2022 couture show.
+When we chatted, Hicks had just finished recreating the metallic gown modeled by Nicole Kidman at the Balenciaga autumn 2022 couture show.
 “I just got so tangled up in it [the foil],” she says.
 “You think it’s easy because it’s just one material, but that’s what makes it harder.”
 The effort paid off, though: The videos from the Balenciaga couture show have over 200,000 views and over 12,000 likes.

 While the videos are a lot of work, Hicks says that these projects, which started through parody fashion illustrations, allow her to channel her personality on social media the way she’s always wanted: “I always liked being funny online.”
 She also loves seeing how people apply high fashion to their everyday life.
 Recently, she witnessed a follower using her video as a tutorial to recreate a look: “That's kind of what I want people to do because it's supposed to be fun,” she says.
 “It's kind of like playing dress up.”